mattermost/docs/source/administration/mobile-changelog.md

  - "Something went wrong" message block is now vertically centered.

 ### Bug Fixes

+#### All apps

+#### Android specific
  - Fixed an issue where redux event was not sent to update the list of Group Mentions when Groups were added or removed in an LDAP Group Synced Team.
  - Fixed an issue where a group mention was highlighted by default before it was posted.

-#### All apps

-#### Android specific
+#### iOS specific
+ - Fixed an issue where the header area overlapped notch on launch on iPhone 12.

 ## 1.37.0 Release
 - Release Date: November 16, 2020